 Describe what measures have been taken to maintain or improve the level of service for the appropriate fire district and CalFire.

 Maintaining the land surrounding the cultivation area can help reduce the fuel load for fires.
-The driveway is being improved up to County standards.
+Clearing of the dense brush vegetation that is extremely flammable

 • How is this site accessed?